-In the first quarter of 2022, we launched our One-for-One Commitment, in which we pledged to conserve one hectare of native forests for every hectare of eucalyptus plantations.
+In the first quarter of 2022, we launched our One-for-One Commitment, in which we pledged to protect, conserve or restore one hectare of native forests for every hectare of eucalyptus plantations.
 These protected areas will prioritize native Atlantic Forest, Cerrado and Caatinga vegetation in the three states where we operate: São Paulo, Mato Grosso do Sul and Bahia.
 This target should be achieved by the end of 2025.